To learn more about large language models, see Introduction to LLMs.

 Opus 4.6

-- The most complex architectural and system-wide decisions
+- Very complex architectural and system-wide decisions

 - Brownfield development in large, tangled codebases